ethereum/EIPs/EIPS/eip-kem.md

 })
 ```

-This time  `recipientPublicKey`  is only the ephemeral public key `R` generated earlier in the recipient side, just for the implementation to retrieve the corresponding private key `r`.  `data`  is the return value from the call to encapsulate private key, which includes `S` and `cipher`.
+This time  `recipientPublicKey`  is only the ephemeral public key `R` generated earlier in the recipient side, just for the implementation to retrieve the corresponding private key `r`.  `data`  is the return value from the call to encapsulate private key, which is `S || cipher`.

 When the encapsulated private key `sk` is decrypted successfully, the implementation can process it further according to the designated purposes.
-Some general security guidelines SHALL be followed, for example, do  *not*  log the value, do securely wipe it after use, etc. The implementation COULD derive the corresponding public key or address for user’s verification.
+Some general security guidelines SHALL be followed, for example, do  *not*  log the value, do securely wipe it after use, etc.

 The return value is the corresponding Ethereum address for `sk`, or empty if any error.